intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 ### Energy API
 The `/energy` path provides metrics for four **Energy Types** :`harvest`, `store`, `enjoy`, `grid`.

-The response consolidates all four energy types for on a period (week, month etc.).
+The API response consolidates data for all four energy types, for the requested period (week, month etc.).

 Clients can use the API to manage **Energy Assets** through graphical views and by scheduling energy use at preferred times.